nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 .. _gs_app_tcm:

-Toolchain manager
+Toolchain Manager
 *****************

-The Toolchain manager app is available for Windows and macOS.
+The Toolchain Manager app is available for Windows and macOS.
 It installs the full toolchain that you need to work with the |NCS|, including SEGGER Embedded Studio and the |NCS| source code.

-Installing the Toolchain manager
+Installing the Toolchain Manager
 ================================

-To install the Toolchain manager app, complete the following steps:
+To install the Toolchain Manager app, complete the following steps:

 .. _tcm_setup:

 1. `Download nRF Connect for Desktop`_ for your operating system.
 #.
 Install and run the tool on your machine.
 #.
-In the APPS section, click :guilabel:`Install` next to Toolchain manager.
+In the APPS section, click :guilabel:`Install` next to Toolchain Manager.

 The app is installed on your machine, and the :guilabel:`Install` button changes to :guilabel:`Open`.